 BMX style bars are even stronger and are the bars of choice for many freestyle scooter riders.
-The bulkier form of such handlebars are designed to face strenuous skatepark riding.
+The bulkier form of such handlebars is designed to face strenuous skatepark riding.

 v) Batwing Bars

-Batwing bars tops the list due to their hybrid form factors.
+Batwing bars top the list due to their hybrid form factors.
 A combination of the best of both Y bars and BMX style bars.
 These tough bars are preferred by many pro riders.

 i) Steel Bars